-''[meeting] the needs of the present without compromising the ability of future generations to meet their own needs.''
+"[Meeting] the needs of the present without compromising the ability of future generations to meet their own needs."
+10

 - 19. How does a community become sustainable?
-The concept of sustainability evolves around three key elements; economic, environmental and social equilibriums.
+The concept of sustainability evolves around three key elements: economic, environmental and social equilibriums.
 It means that 'community' is a good, safe and healthy place for its members, offering a solid foundation for a prosperous life with equal opportunities for all in line with the six established principles for enhancing community sustainability.
-The community that wants to promote its sustainability will - (a) Maintain and, if possible, enhance its residents' quality of life; - (b) Enhance local economic vitality; - (c) Ensure social and intergenerational equity; - (d) Maintain and, if possible, enhance environmental quality; - (e) Incorporate disaster resilience and mitigation; - (f) Use a consensus-building, participatory process when making decisions. - 20.
-By integrating the principles of sustainability from the earliest stages of recovery in human settlements, strategic investment during emergency stages can contribute significantly to building foundations for development thus creating viable and less vulnerable communities able to cope with changes and events that time brings. - 21.
-Being aware of the complexity of the post-crisis recovery process from the human settlements perspective, UN-HABITAT has elaborated and applied a set of specific strategies from the transitional phase recovery to medium to long-term development in order to promote peace building, poverty reduction, disaster mitigation and sustainable development of human settlements.
+The community that wants to promote its sustainability will11. - (a) Maintain and, if possible, enhance its residents' quality of life; - (b) Enhance local economic vitality; - (c) Ensure social and intergenerational equity; - (d) Maintain and, if possible, enhance environmental quality; - (e) Incorporate disaster resilience and mitigation; - (f) Use a consensus-building, participatory process when making decisions. - 20.
+By integrating the principles of sustainability from the earliest stages of recovery in human settlements, strategic investment during emergency stages can contribute significantly to building foundations for development thus creating viable and less vulnerable communities able to cope with changes and events that time brings.